guotie/docs/v1.1/architecture/transaction-layer.md

 ## Technical Details & Components

+### Gateway Node

+When a client sends a transaction to the SQL API, it works as the gateway node for the entire transaction, performing a number of record-keeping tasks:

+- Creating the Transaction Record on the first range the transaction operates on
+- Choosing a timestamp for the entire transaction
+- Using `TxnCoordSender` to maintain the transaction
+- Responding to the client

+Though CockroachDB is a distributed, highly available database, if a the gateway node dies during a transaction, the client will have to re-send the transaction to the cluster.

 ### Time & Hybrid Logical Clocks

-In distributed systems, ordering and causality are difficult problems to solve.
-While it's possible to rely entirely on Raft consensus to maintain serializability, it would be inefficient for reading data.
-To optimize performance of reads, CockroachDB implements hybrid-logical clocks (HLC) which are composed of a physical component (thought of as and always close to local wall time) and a logical component (used to distinguish between events with the same physical component).
-This means that HLC time is always greater than or equal to the wall time.
-You can find more detail in the [HLC paper](http://www.cse.buffalo.edu/tech-reports/2014-04.pdf).
+To help rationalize time in a distributed environment––which must account for discrepancies between multiple nodes' clocks––CockroachDB implements hybrid-logical clocks (HLC) which are composed of a physical component (thought of as and always close to local wall time) and a logical component (used to distinguish between events with the same physical component).
+For much greater detail, check out the [HLC paper](http://www.cse.buffalo.edu/tech-reports/2014-04.pdf).

-In terms of transactions, the gateway node picks a timestamp for the transaction using HLC time.
+When initiating a transaction, the Gateway Node chooses a timestamp for the entire transaction using HLC time.
 Whenever a transaction's timestamp is mentioned, it's an HLC value.
 This timestamp is used to both track versions of values (through [multiversion concurrency control](storage-layer.html#mvcc), as well as provide our transactional isolation guarantees.

-When nodes send requests to other nodes, they include the timestamp generated by their local HLCs (which includes both physical and logical components).
-When nodes receive requests, they inform their local HLC of the timestamp supplied with the event by the sender.
-This is useful in guaranteeing that all data read/written on a node is at a timestamp less than the next HLC time.
+This timestamp is included whenever operations are sent to other nodes.
+When nodes receive requests, they inform their local HLC of the request's timestamp, which enforces distributed consistency by guaranteeing that all data that is read or overwritten is at a timestamp less than the next HLC time (i.e. is "in the past").

-This then lets the node primarily responsible for the range (i.e., the Leaseholder) serve reads for data it stores by ensuring the transaction reading the data is at an HLC time greater than the MVCC value it's reading (i.e., the read always happens "after" the write).
+CockroachDB leverages HLC timestamp ordering to optimize read performance, as well.
+By letting the node primarily responsible for a range (known as its [Leaseholder](replication-layer.html#leases)) serve reads whenever the read's timestamp is greater than the MVCC value it's reading (i.e., the read always happens "after" the write), we can ensure consistency without unnecessarily forcing reads to achieve consensus.

 #### Max Clock Offset Enforcement

 To ensure correctness among distributed nodes, you can identify a Maximum Clock Offset.
 Because CockroachDB relies on clock synchronization, nodes run a version of [Marzullo’s algorithm](http://infolab.stanford.edu/pub/cstr/reports/csl/tr/83/247/CSL-TR-83-247.pdf) amongst themselves to measure maximum clock offset within the cluster.
-If the configured maximum offset is exceeded by any node, it commits suicide, preventing it from potentially creating consistency issues within the cluster.
+If a node's timestamp exceeds the maximum offset, it commits suicide to prevent any potential inconsistencies within the cluster.

 For more detail about the risks that large clock offsets can cause, see [What happens when node clocks are not properly synchronized?](../operational-faqs.html#what-happens-when-node-clocks-are-not-properly-synchronized)